 Additional Bonds.
 So long as the Loan Agreement is in effect and there is no event of default existing under the Loan Agreement or the Indenture, one or more series of Additional Bonds may be issued to pay (i) the costs of making substitutions, additions, modifications, and improvements in, on, or to the University, (ii) the costs of refunding, to the extent permitted by law, any Outstanding Bonds, and (iii) the costs of the issuance and sale of the Additional Bonds and capitalized interest and certain other costs.
 Any such Additional Bonds shall be payable solely from the amounts derived from the Loan Agreement.
-The Additional Bonds shall be delivered to the Trustee only upon the filing of certain documents with the Trustee, including (i) a supplemental indenture and a supplemental agreement, (ii) a written opinion of nationally recognized bond counsel to the effect that the issuance of Additional Bonds and the execution thereof have been duly authorized, all conditions precedent to the delivery thereof have been fulfilled, and the exclusion from gross income of the interest on the Tax-Exempt Bonds for federal income tax purposes will not be affected by the issuance of any such Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, and (iv) (a) if the Additional Bonds are to be issued to construct additional capital improvements to the University, a written opinion of an Accountant that the Pledged Revenues collected by the Corporation in the Fiscal Year immediately prior to the Fiscal Year in which the Additional Bonds are proposed to be issued were at least 125% of the maximum Annual Debt Service on Outstanding Bonds plus the Additional Bonds proposed to be issued, or (b) if the Additional Bonds are to be issued to refund any Outstanding Bonds, a written opinion of an Accountant that either (A) the Pledged Revenues collected by the Corporation in the Fiscal Year immediately prior to the Fiscal Year in which the Additional Bonds are proposed to be issued were at least 125% of the maximum
+The Additional Bonds shall be delivered to the Trustee only upon the filing of certain documents with the Trustee, including (i) a supplemental indenture and a supplemental agreement, (ii) a written opinion of nationally recognized bond counsel to the effect that the issuance of Additional Bonds and the execution thereof have been duly authorized, all conditions precedent to the delivery thereof have been fulfilled, and the exclusion from gross income of the interest on the Tax-Exempt Bonds for federal income tax purposes will not be affected by the issuance of any such Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii) a written order to the Trustee from the Issuer to authenticate and deliver the Additional Bonds, (iii

-Annual Debt Service on Outstanding Bonds which are not to be refunded plus the Additional Bonds proposed to be issued, or (B) Annual Debt Service for each Fiscal Year on the Additional Bonds proposed to be issued does not exceed Annual Debt Service on the Bonds proposed to be refunded.
+Bonds, and (iv) (a) if the Additional Bonds are to be issued to construct additional capital improvements to the University, a written opinion of an Accountant that the Pledged Revenues collected by the Corporation in the Fiscal Year immediately prior to the Fiscal Year in which the Additional Bonds are proposed to be issued were at least 125% of the maximum Annual Debt Service on Outstanding Bonds plus the Additional Bonds proposed to be issued, or (b) if the Additional Bonds are to be issued to refund any Outstanding Bonds, a written opinion of an Accountant that either (A) the Pledged Revenues collected by the Corporation in the Fiscal Year immediately prior to the Fiscal Year in which the Additional Bonds are proposed to be issued were at least 125% of the maximum Annual Debt Service on Outstanding Bonds are proposed to be issued were at least 125% of the maximum Annual Debt Service on Outstanding Bonds are proposed to be issued were at least 125% of the maximum Annual Debt Service on Outstanding Bonds which are not to be refunded plus the Additional Bonds proposed to be issued, or (B) Annual Debt Service for each Fiscal Year on the Additional Bonds proposed to be issued does not exceed Annual Debt Service on the Bonds proposed to be refunded.
 Each series of Additional Bonds shall be equally and ratably secured under the Indenture with the Series 2024 Bonds and all other series of Additional Bonds, without preference, priority, or distinction of any Bonds over any other thereof.